Ghetto Brew Magic

 Usually I use one of the pourover drippers.
 They are a unique micro-mesh variant that I found in Japan, that don’t require filter papers - a rad bonus.
 My steps are as follows

 3 Adjust bench angle with foil wedges to make sure surface is flat

 4 Grind a pinch of beans to purge old grinds from grinder

 7 Add ground coffee, brew in concentric circles

 I usually have 1-2 coffees a day, but I try to avoid a specific daily rhythm so my brain doesn’t build an addictive pattern.
 For this reason I also try to take random breaks here and there, between 2 and 10 consecutive days off.
 I’ve never had a coffee “headache” from withdrawal or oversupply.

 My method of brewing is a very sensory experience start to finish.
 The heat of the burner (and the occasional burn), the subtle smell of the whole beans, the crunch of the hand-crank, the explosion of aroma of the fresh grounds.
 Plentiful silence punctuated only by the sounds I make with my hands.
 Ridiculous as this may sound, it’s an immersive mindfulness experience.
 And all in the back of a bloody van!
 I can feel the ju-ju like static electricity just writing about it.

 I don’t know exactly what, but my barista-sense tells me there is a little extra something in my ghetto van coffees, something perhaps yet undiscovered by science.
 Something I find noticeably absent in equivalent coffees produced mechanically without any human feel or intuition.

 Brewing coffee within minutes of coming out of the surf is a treat.
 Sitting beneath the brew lab, reading a book or gazing at the view out the back doors with a coffee in hand is a treat.
-Pulling over on a long drive to quickly brew a coffee before grabbing a snack and jumping back on the road is a treat.
+Pulling over on a long drive and quickly brewing a coffee before grabbing a snack and jumping back on the road is. a. treat.